MoniqueKvistholm/MoniqueKvistholm.github.io/_pages/about.md

 ---
-layout: forside2
+layout: layout2
-title: Forside
+title: Main
-permalink: /
+image_path: /assets/img/Forsidebillede.jpg.jpg
 ---

 This is a descriptive text that appears below the image.